 Day 12 – Kanha To Delhi:

 After breakfast, you will go on your final safari in Pench National Park before departing for Nagpur Airport to catch your flight back to Delhi.
 Upon arrival into Delhi, you will be met by a member of the team and transferred to your accommodation.
 Dinner will be provided but the evening will be yours to explore Delhi for a final time or to relax before your departure the following day.

 Day 13 – Delhi Departure:

-You have the chance to spend your final day admiring Delhi itself, before saying a fond farewell to enchanting India before either heading back to the airport for your flight home or to commence your onward travel plans.
+After breakfast, which will be provided at your accommodation, you have the chance to spend your final day admiring Delhi itself, before saying a fond farewell to India and either transferring back to the airport for your flight home or commencing your onward travel plans.

 Dates, Availability & Price

 To secure a place on this project a deposit of £195 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.

 Select a duration below to see the available start dates.
 All dates shown are currently available for you to join this project.